shipurjan/vps-webhost-init/README.md

 One command to provision a production-ready VPS with Docker, auto-HTTPS, fail2ban honeypots, GitHub CI/CD, and a Lighthouse-perfect SPA Astro frontend.

+> **Note:** This is currently a personal script.
+It requires Debian/Ubuntu (apt), a domain pointed to your VPS, and SSH key access.
+May add multi-distro support and easier setup if there's interest.

 ## ⚠️ Security Warning

 **This script runs as root and makes significant system changes.** Before running it: